Rosario de Mora

-Rosario de Mora is a municipality in the San Salvador department of El Salvador.
+Rosario de Mora is a district in the San Salvador department of El Salvador.
 According to the Census of Population and Housing 2007, has 11,377 inhabitants.

 History

 In the 1807 "The Rosary" was a farm located within the town limits of Panchimalco, years later it became Canton Township.
 On April, 7 1894 it was renamed as Rosario de Mora.